About George Chuvalo Neighbourhood Centre

 - Tactile floor markings

-If you have expertise in this area and would like to support our mission to make GCCC the most accessible community centre in the city, please contact us.
+If you have expertise in this area and would like to support our mission to make GCNC the most accessible community centre in the city, please contact us.

-If you are community member who is currently part of a group (social, recreational, cultural) or interested in starting one, and interested in hosting on-going meetings or activities at GCCC, please contact us.
+If you are community member who is currently part of a group (social, recreational, cultural) or interested in starting one, and interested in hosting on-going meetings or activities at GCNC, please contact us.

 If you are in the field of entrepreneurship development or employment counselling, and would like to talk about program development that supports economic growth in the Junction/ Pelham Park neighbourhoods, please contact us.

-Please watch this space for an eventual list of programs available to join at GCCC.
+Please watch this space for an eventual list of programs available to join at GCNC.